Crucifixion of Jesus: Mara bar Serapion

-An early non-Christian reference to the crucifixion of Jesus is likely to be Mara bar Serapion's letter to his son, written some time after AD 73 but before the 3rd century AD.
+An early non-Christian reference to the crucifixion of Jesus is likely to be Mara bar Serapion's letter to his son, written some time after 73 but before the 3rd century.
 The letter includes no Christian themes and the author is presumed to be neither Jewish nor Christian.
 The letter refers to the retributions that followed the unjust treatment of three wise men: Socrates, Pythagoras, and "the wise king" of the Jews.
 Some scholars see little doubt that the reference to the execution of the "king of the Jews" is about the crucifixion of Jesus, while others place less value in the letter, given the ambiguity in the reference.

 Josephus

-In the Antiquities of the Jews (written about AD 93) Jewish historian Josephus stated (Ant 18.3) that Jesus was crucified by Pilate, writing that:
+In the Antiquities of the Jews (written about 93) Jewish historian Josephus stated (Ant 18.3) that Jesus was crucified by Pilate, writing that:

 Now there was about this time Jesus, a wise man, ...
 He drew over to him both many of the Jews and many of the Gentiles ...
 And when Pilate, at the suggestion of the principal men amongst us, had condemned him to the cross ...

 Most modern scholars agree that while this Josephus passage (called the Testimonium Flavianum) includes some later interpolations, it originally consisted of an authentic nucleus with a reference to the execution of Jesus by Pilate.
 James Dunn states that there is "broad consensus" among scholars regarding the nature of an authentic reference to the crucifixion of Jesus in the Testimonium.

 Tacitus

 Early in the 2nd century another reference to the crucifixion of Jesus was made by Tacitus, generally considered one of the greatest Roman historians.
 Writing in The Annals (c.
-AD 116), Tacitus described the persecution of Christians by Nero and stated (Annals 15.44) that Pilate ordered the execution of Jesus:
+116), Tacitus described the persecution of Christians by Nero and stated (Annals 15.44) that Pilate ordered the execution of Jesus:

 Nero fastened the guilt and inflicted the most exquisite tortures on a class hated for their abominations, called Christians by the populace.
 Christus, from whom the name had its origin, suffered the extreme penalty during the reign of Tiberius at the hands of one of our procurators, Pontius Pilatus.

 Scholars generally consider the Tacitus reference to the execution of Jesus by Pilate to be genuine, and of historical value as an independent Roman source.
 Eddy and Boyd state that it is now "firmly established" that Tacitus provides a non-Christian confirmation of the crucifixion of Jesus.

 Lucian

 In his satirical letter Passing of Peregrinus, the 2nd century satirist Lucian mentions Jesus' crucifixion:

-The Christians, you know, worship a man to this day,—the distinguished personage who introduced their novel rites, and was crucified on that account.
+The Christians, you know, worship a man to this day—the distinguished personage who introduced their novel rites, and was crucified on that account.

 Given that Lucian's understanding of Christian traditions has significant gaps and errors, his writing is unlikely to have been influenced by Christians themselves, and he may provide an independent statement about the crucifixion of Jesus.